 Your ESF ID card will be used to access resources located on campus and for security purposes, you should carry it with you on campus at all times.
 If you are taking online only courses, obtaining ESF ID is not necessary.

 Step 7: Ordering Textbooks

-Please reference the procedures on ESF's buying textbooks web page.
+Please reference the procedures on ESF's buying textbooks p.
 Summer semester students are also encouraged to contact their instructor for textbook information if none is listed on the ESF buying textbooks web page.